-meant to incroach on your liberties?
-No: It was never my meaning: I only intended to stop you before you approached the precipice.
-All things have their time; and tho' you may be blessed with a sovereign more wise or more learned than I, yet I assure you, that no one will ever rule over you, who shall be more careful of your safety.
-And therefore, henceforward, whether I live to see the like assembly or no, or whoever holds the reins of government, let me warn you to beware of provoking your sovereign's patience, so far as you have done mine.
-But I shall now conclude, notwithstanding the disgusts I have received (for I mean not to part with you in anger) that the greatest part of you may assure themselves that they go home in their prince's good graces ."
+Chap.
+II. " meant to incroach on your liberties?
+No: It was never my meaning: I only " intended to stop you before you approached the precipice.
+All things have "their time; and tho' you may be bleffed with a fovereign more wife or more " learned than I, yet I assure you, that no one will ever rule over you, who 's shall be more careful of your safety.
+And therefore, henceforward, whether "I live to fee the like affembly or no, or whoever holds the reins of government, let me warn you to beware of provoking your fovereign's patience, fo " far as you have done mine.
+But I shall now conclude, notwithstanding the " difgusts I have received (for I mean not to part with you in anger) that the " greatest part of you may affure themselves that they go home in their prince's " good graces \."

 ELIZABETH carried farther her dignity on this occasion.
-She had received the subsidy without any condition; but as it was believed, that the commons had given her that gratuity with a view of engaging her to yield to their requests, she thought proper, on her refusal, to remit voluntarily the third payment; and she said, that money in her subjects purses was as good as in her own exchequer +.
+She had received the fubfidy without any condition; but as it was believed, that the commons had given her that gratuity with a view of engaging her to yield to their requests, the thought proper, on her refufal, to remit voluntarily the third payment; and she said, that money in her subjects purses was as good as in her own exchequer +.

-But tho' the Queen was able to elude, for the present, the applications of Parliament, the friends of the Queen of Scots multiplied every day in England; and besides the catholics, many of whom kept treasonable correspondence with her, and were ready to rife at her command t, the court itself of Elizabeth was full of her avowed partizans.
-The duke of Norfolk, the earls of Leicester, Pembroke, Bedford, Northumberland, Sir Nicholas Throcmorton, and most of the considerable men in England, except Cecil, seemed convinced of the necessity of declaring her the fucceffor.
-None but the more zealous protestants adhered either to the countess of Hartford, or to her younger sister, Eleanor, who had espoused the earl of Cumberland; and as the marriage of the former seemed liable to some objections, and had been declared invalid, men were alarmed, even on that fide, with the prospect of new disputes concerning the succession.
-Mary's behaviour alfo, fo moderate towards the protestants, and fo gracious towards all men, had procured her univerfal respect | ; and the public was willing to ascribe any imprudences, into which she had fallen, to her youth and inexperience.
-But all these flattering prospects were blasted by the subsequent incidents, where her egregious indiscretions, shall I say, or atrocious crimes, threw her from the height of her prosperity, and involved her in infamy and ruin.
+But tho' the Queen was able to elude, for the present, the applications of Parliament, the friends of the Queen of Scots multiplied every day in England; and befides the catholics, many of whom kept treasonable correspondence with her, and were ready to rife at her command t, the court itself of Elizabeth was full of her avowed partizans.
+The duke of Norfolk, the earls of Leicester, Pembroke, Bedford, Northumberland, Sir Nicholas Throcmorton, and most of the confiderable men in England, except Cecil, seemed convinced of the necessity of declaring her the fucceffor.
+None but the more zealous protestants adhered either to the countess of Hartford, or to her younger fister, Eleanor, who had espoused the earl of Cumberland; and as the marriage of the former seemed liable to fome objections, and had been declared invalid, men were alarmed, even on that fide, with the prospect of new disputes concerning the succession.
+Mary's behaviour alfo, fo moderate towards the protestants, and fo gracious towards all men, had procured her universal respect | ; and the public was willing to ascribe any imprudences, into which she had fallen, to her youth and inexperience.
+But all these flattering prospects were blasted by the subsequent incidents, where her egregious indifcretions, shall I fay, or atrocious crimes, threw her from the height of her prosperity, and involved her in infamy and ruin. ant snow myfelt to be liable to mertality.
+Or do you apprehend, that I

-^{} D'Ewes, p.
+\ D'Ewes, p.
 116, 117. † Camden, p.
 400. ‡ Haynes, p.
-446, 448. || Melvil, p.
+446, 448. p.
 53, 61, 74.